Aryanshukla206/VRV-RBAC-UI-design-Assignment/README.md

 ## Project Overview

 This application simulates a secure administrative interface.
 Users log in with pre-defined credentials (see `MyLogin.js` for details).
-Based on their role (admin, manager, support, or member), they are granted access to different sections of the dashboard.
+Based on their role (admin, manager, support), they are granted access to different sections of the dashboard.

 * **Admin:** Can access user management.
 * **Manager:** Can access analytics.
 * **Support:** Can access tickets.
-* **Member:** Has no special access.

 ---
 # Getting Started with Create React App